Raft (algorithm)

 Raft is a consensus algorithm designed as an alternative to the Paxos family of algorithms.
 It was meant to be more understandable than Paxos by means of separation of logic, but it is also formally proven safe and offers some additional features.
 Raft offers a generic way to distribute a state machine across a cluster of computing systems, ensuring that each node in the cluster agrees upon the same series of state transitions.
 It has a number of open-source reference implementations, with full-specification implementations in Go, C++, Java, JavaScript, and Scala.
 It is named after Reliable, Replicated, Redundant, And Fault-Tolerant.

-Raft is a Byzantine fault tolerant (BFT) algorithm; the nodes trust the elected leader.
+Raft is not Byzantine fault tolerant in the base form; the nodes trust the elected leader, and the algorithm assumes all participants are trustworthy, yielding only crash fault tolerance.
+However there exist variants that use cryptographic signatures to achieve Byzantine fault tolerance.

 Basics

 Raft achieves consensus via an elected leader.
 A server in a raft cluster is either a leader or a follower, and can be a candidate in the precise case of an election (leader unavailable).
 The leader is responsible for log replication to the followers.
 It regularly informs the followers of its existence by sending a heartbeat message.
 Each follower has a timeout (typically between 150 and 300 ms) in which it expects the heartbeat from the leader.
 The timeout is reset on receiving the heartbeat.
 If no heartbeat is received the follower changes its status to candidate and starts a leader election.